-All of the directors and nominees for the terms listed above presently serve on both the Board of Directors of the Company and of The Peoples Bank and Trust Company.
+All of the directors and nominees for the terms listed above, with the exception of Richard L. Heyer, Jr. and Theodore S. Moll, presently serve on both the Boards of Directors of the Company and of The Peoples Bank and Trust Company.
 All shares of the Bank are owned by the Company.